A household pest moves in, and most of the episode is spent trying to catch it. Hilarity Ensues.

 - In Friends, Phoebe's boyfriend Mike tries to convince her to get rid of her pet rat she named Bob.
 Bob turns out to be a female when Phoebe discovers a rat nest, and Bob is killed by one of the traps that was set by Mike.
 Mike tries to get Phoebe to give up the baby rats because they can reproduce.
 Phoebe later gets rid of them.

 - Full House: Jesse tries to catch a ferret that entered the Tanner house.
 After he catches it, he sets it free.

-- One episode of The Golden Girls has this as its B-plot, with a mouse infesting the kitchen.
+- The Golden Girls: One episode has this as its B-plot, with a mouse infesting the kitchen.
 Dorothy finds herself unable to kill it when she has the chance, and instead asks it to leave... and it does.